The Lay of Grímnir

 the spirit-women are angry — now you can see Óðinn,

-54. ‘I am called Óðinn now, I was called Yggr earlier,
+approach me, if you can! - ‘I am called Óðinn now, I was called Yggr earlier,

 they called me Þundr before that;